-JUSTIN BOYD • SCULPTURE & INTEGRATED MEDIA DEPARTMENT CHAIR
+JUSTIN BOYD • SCULPTURE AND INTEGRATED MEDIA CHAIR

 MARGARET CRAIG • PRINTMAKING DEPARTMENT CHAIR

 Craig received a BS in Biology, BS in Art and an MA with an emphasis in watercolor painting from the University of Wisconsin.
 Her MFA in Printmaking is from the University of Texas at San Antonio.
 A leader in non-toxic printmaking technology, she has demonstrated at national conferences.
 Craig was selected to represent the U.S. in China as part of the Sanbao International Printmaking project.

 JENNIFER DATCHUK • CERAMICS FACULTY

 Jennifer Ling Datchuk holds an MFA in Artisanry from the University of Massachusetts Dartmouth and a BFA in Crafts from Kent State University.
 In 2010, she was awarded a grant from the Artist Foundation of San Antonio and travel grant from Artpace to research the birthplace of porcelain in Jingdezhen, China.
 Currently residing in San Antonio, Texas, she maintains a studio, teaching practice and small design line of ceramic objects for the home.

 CASEY GALLOWAY • INTERIM FIBERS PROGRAM COORDINATOR

 Casey Galloway earned her BFA in Fiber at the University of North Texas.
 She has taught weaving and fiber related classes in and around San Antonio and has shown her dimensional weaving and mixed media installations in several exhibitions across Texas, including the Center for the Visual Arts, Denton, Texas, Southwest School of Art, Gallery Nord, and Instituto Cultural de Mexico in conjunction with Luminaria.